Loading...

 Tibwin Plantation House - Mile 0.9

 Around mile 0.9, hikers will reach the abandoned Tibwin Plantation house with its exterior wooden frame holding the structure up.
 The plantation house was built in 1805 and was constructed closer to the water.
 After a hurricane in 1822, the house was moved to its current location.
-The house's door is wide-open and visitors can walk inside if they wish; however, you must do so at your own risk.
-Inside you may find remnants of wealthy plantation (slave) owners who benefited off of the free labor they enforced, like beautiful old fireplaces, a grand staircase, and large rooms with high ceilings, in addition to other ornate decor from a bygone era.
-During this hike, we stayed outside of the house and only took at peek through the front door; however, plenty of other articles online have more pictures from the inside of the house.
+The house's door is wide-open and visitors can walk inside if they wish; however, if you enter the house, you go at your own risk.
+Inside you may find remnants from a bygone era like beautiful old fireplaces, a grand staircase, and large rooms with high ceilings, in addition to other ornate decor.
+The wealthy slave owners of Tibwin benefited off of the free labor they enforced, which ultimately built this long-abandoned plantation house.
+During this hike, we stayed outside of the house and only took at peek through the front door.

 Fallen Buildings - Mile 0.9